rekalogika/rekalogika.dev/docs/mapper/00-intro.md

 * Handles the mapping between `array` or array-like objects.
 * Handles adder and remover methods on the target side.
+* Supports immutable adders and removers, where the methods return a new instance of the host object.
 * Handles non-string & non-integer keys in array-like objects, including `SplObjectStorage`.
 * Option to remove existing items from the target if they are not present in the